AndyV773/battleships/README.md

   ![end results after a winning match](assets/images/readme-images/victory.jpg)

 - **Input validation and error-checking**

-  - You cannot enter the same coordinates twice
+I have ensured that the user cannot input the incorrect values.
+The terminal will prompt the user if:

+1. **Same Coordinates:**
+  - Coordinates are added to a list once they have been input, and each time, they are checked to see if they have already been used
+    - **Message:** YOU CANNOT ENTER THE SAME COORDINATES TWICE:
       - Keeps a track of coordinates and displays to user
+2. **Value Error:**
-  - You must enter a number
+  - The player must enter a number.
+If not, they will be notified
+    - **Message:** YOU MUST ENTER A NUMBER!
+3. **Value out of Range:**
+  - It also checks that the value input by the user is within the size of the board
-  - Values must be between 0 and `board.size`
+    - **Message:** VALUES MUST BE BETWEEN 0 AND `board.size`

   ![game validation](assets/images/readme-images/valid-coordinates.jpg)